sandialabs/canary/docs/source/user/configuration.file.rst

 Configuration file
 ==================

-In addition to the command line, configuration variables can be explicitly set ``toml`` formatted files in:
+In addition to the command line, configuration variables can be explicitly set ``yaml`` formatted files in:

 - ``~/.nvtest``.
-- ``./nvtest.toml``
+- ``./nvtest.yaml``

-``~/.nvtest`` is the "global" configuration scope while ``./nvtest.toml`` is the "local" configuration scope.
+``~/.nvtest`` is the "global" configuration scope while ``./nvtest.yaml`` is the "local" configuration scope.
 The order of precedence for configuration scopes is

 1. Command line
 2. Local configuration